p2pool/p2pool/README.md

 Running P2Pool:
 -------------------------
-To use P2Pool, you must be running your own local bitcoin miner.
+To use P2Pool, you must be running your own local bitcoin daemon.
 For standard configurations, using P2Pool should be as simple as:

     python run_p2pool.py